jcoliver/wxsumR/dev-notes/conversion-notes.md

 # Conversion notes

+## 2019-11-07
+Use NPSY4 data files for testing.
+They don't have the idiosyncracies as in the ihs4p data.

 ## 2019-11-06
-Some columns have invalid dates, e.g. (3rd and 4th columns invalid dates) rf_19830227 rf_19830228 rf_19830229 rf_19830230 rf_19830301
+In the ihs4p_x0_rf1_daily.csv data, some columns have invalid dates, e.g. (3rd and 4th columns invalid dates): rf_19830227 rf_19830228 rf_19830229 rf_19830230 rf_19830301
 1           0          10           0           0           0
 2           0          10           0           0           0